vyu821/world-happiness-analysis/README.md

 ## Dutties of Elisa Sanchez in Segment 4

-1. Updated design and added transition slides to improve presentation fluidity.
+1. Updated presentation design and added transition slides to improve presentation fluidity.
 Transition slides are slide 3, slide 4, slide 9, slide 11 and slide 15.
 Here's a screen shot of the template used for these slides:

 ![](Transition_slides.png)